What is the minimum wage in New Zealand in 2021?

 The minimum wage rate in New Zealand is increasing to $20.00 per hour from 1 April 2021.
 This is up from $18.90 per hour.
 If you have adult employees earning less than minimum wage, you are legally required to increase their wage rate from 1 April.

 In the event of a wage rate change, you’ll need to advise the employee of this, and record the change in writing.
 For this, we recommend the Variation Letter for your employee to sign.
 After signing, you should keep one copy for your records, and give the other to your employee.
 It’s important to keep a record because you’ll need to show it to Labour Inspectors if you’re ever audited.

-The minimum rates apply to all employees whether they work full-time, part-time or casually and whether they are paid a wage for time worked, a salary, partly or wholly on a commission basis, or for what they produce (piece rates).
+The minimum rates apply to all employees.
+It doesn’t matter if they work full-time, part-time or casually.
+It also applies if they are paid an hourly rate, a salary, a commission basis, or some sort of piece rate.

-If you have salaried employees, you need to make sure that their total remuneration meets minimum wage requirements for each individual pay period, taking into account any overtime, meetings, or time spent opening and closing stores.
-If these bring total remuneration below the Minimum Wage rate, you are breaking the law.
+If you have salaried employees, you need to make sure that their total remuneration meets minimum wage requirements for each individual pay period.
+You need to account for any overtime, meetings, or time spent opening and closing stores.
+If these activities bring total remuneration below the minimum wage rate, you’re breaking the law.